jameskolwolf1/jameskolwolf1/README.md

 ###

-<p align="left">A passionate programmer trying to gain experience build cool ideas and test out new things</p>
+<p align="left">A passionate programmer trying to gain experience, build cool ideas, and test out new things</p>

 ###